 And if you're a big fan of bohemian-inspired crochet or if you just want every day to be "70's Day," you might enjoy this other free patterns from Make & Do Crew.
 You can see all my boho style patterns here!

-1. Urban Gypsy Boho Bag - free pattern
+1. Urban Nomad Boho Bag - free pattern

 2. Coachella Boots - free pattern using flip flop soles